How to Convert Docx to HTML and Edit Word Docs in Java

 FAQ Section

-• You need a JDK (8 or newer), Maven (or manual JAR inclusion), and a compatible IDE.
+A: You need a JDK (8 or newer), Maven (or manual JAR inclusion), and a compatible IDE.
+The library runs on Windows, Linux, and macOS.

-• The library streams content and can process large files efficiently; for extremely large files consider chunked processing.
+A: The library streams content and can process files up to several hundred megabytes efficiently; for extremely large files, split processing into logical sections.

-• After calling getContent(), you can parse the HTML and isolate the desired elements using standard HTML parsers.
+A: After calling getContent(), you can parse the resulting HTML with a library like Jsoup and isolate the desired elements.

 Frequently Asked Questions

-Q: Does GroupDocs.Editor support converting Word to HTML on Linux servers?
+Q: Does GroupDocs.Editor support converting Docx to HTML on Linux servers?

 A: Yes, the library is platform‑independent and works on any OS with a supported JDK.